 - School of Social Work

 Enrolling in Illinois online courses while abroad is not encouraged, and should only be done in cases where program progress would be delayed.
 If you are uncertain about this, talk to your academic advisor.
-Online courses at Illinois do not count towards the minimum of 12 Illinois-equivalent credit hours abroad (9-credits for graduate students), and is considered above a full course load at your host institution.
-You must enroll in the Illinois online course yourself.
+Online courses at Illinois do not count towards the minimum of 12 Illinois-equivalent credit hours abroad (9 credits for graduate students), and is considered above a full course load at your host institution.
+If you choose to take an online course in addition to the courses on your study abroad program, you will be responsible for enrolling in the Illinois online course yourself.